willsanderson/Homio/README.md

 The homio_enitiy_layout is designed to make placing entity cards in a consistent, responsive layout easy.
 It handles spacing, responsive column counts, and layout switching for mobile views.

 You don’t need to touch this file — just include it where you want a grid of homio_entity cards (or other custom buttons) to appear.
-However if you want vertical scroll on mobile for your entities make sure to uncomment the media query section.

 **Example**